-897 TOSCA range values have the following grammar:
+TOSCA range values have the following grammar:

-'''

 [<lower_bound>, <upper_bound>]

-'''

-898 In the above grammar, the pseudo values that appear in angle brackets have the following meaning:
+In the above grammar, the pseudo values that appear in angle brackets have the following meaning:

-- lower bound: is a required integer value that denotes the lower boundary of the range. - upper_bound: is a required integer value that denotes the upper boundary of the range.
-This value MUST be greater than lower bound.
+- lower_bound: is a required integer value that denotes the lower boundary of the range. - upper_bound: is a required integer value that denotes the upper boundary of the range.
+This value MUST be greater than or equal to 1ower_bound.